Getting Started with HTL getting-started-with-htl

 Contexts Without Block Statements contexts-without-block-statements

-As HTL uses data attributes to define block statements, it is not possible to define such block statements inside of following contexts, and only expressions can be used there:
+As HTL uses data attributes for defining block statements, it is not possible to define such block statements inside of the following contexts, and only expressions can be used there:

 • HTML comments